memoria-io/archived-reactive/README.md

   * Initial EventSourcing implementation
   * Fix infinite wait in kafka producer
 * v0.3.4
-  * Initial short implementation of kafka, nats and pulsar APIs with Reactor and Vavr
+  * Initial short implementation of Kafka, Nats and Pulsar APIs with Reactor and Vavr